 HazCom 2012 labels, SDSs, and classification procedures have been updated such that they implement uniform GHS-prescribed informational elements.
 As of the 1 June 2015 dealine, hazardous products subject to HazCom 2012 labelling require the following label elements: “product & supplier identifiers, pictograms, signal words, hazard statements, precautionary statements, and optional supplementary information.
 Introduction of coloured pictograms is a fundamental aspect of the new chemical labelling system.

-There are 9 GHS-prescribed symbols, which are now contained within a red-framed square sitting atop its point.
-Standardization of these graphical elements ensures that HazCom 2012 labels can be easily understood not only by American workers, but also by global populations using American-exported chemical products world-wide.
-Developing labels under this revised program, first requires that the chemical product is accordingly classified into the many physical and/or health hazard classes.
-Based on the classification(s), the appropriate pictograms, signal words, hazard statements, and precautionary statements are to be assigned.
-Such information can be extracted from an already made GHS compliant SDS, given how labels are just minimalized replicates of SDSs; including only the most significant information that works to immediately alert users about hazardous info related to chemical products.
+There are 9 GHS-prescribed symbols which are now contained within a red-framed square sitting atop its point.
+Standardization of these graphical elements ensures that HazCom 2012 labels can be easily understood by American workers and also by global populations using American-exported chemical products world-wide.
+Developing labels under this program first requires that the chemical product is classified into the relevant physical and/or health hazard classes.
+Based on the classification(s), the appropriate pictograms, signal words, hazard statements, and precautionary statements are assigned.
+This information may be extracted from an available GHS compliant SDS; Labels are simply minimalized replicates of SDSs, including only the most pertinent information that works to immediately alert users about the hazards related to chemical products.